-Transitional Living Program: A structured program designed to assist youth in transitioning from a direct care setting to living independently in the community while on parole supervision.
-Program serves youth ages 17 or older in single or double occupancy rooms.
-A comprehensive evaluation with the youth at intake to include an independent living assessment, career assessment, and/or other screening tools.
+Summit Transitional Living Program5: A structured program designed to assist male youth in transitioning from a direct care setting to living independently in the community while on parole supervision.
+Summit House serves youth ages 17.5 or older in single occupancy rooms.
+Summit West serves youth ages 17.0 and older in single or double occupancy rooms.
+A comprehensive evaluation with the youth at intake to include, Casey Life Skills Assessment, Resiliency Checklist, Barriers to Employment Success Inventory (BESI), Work Motivation Scale, and/or other screening tools.
 A service plan is developed to include youth specific goals to achieve independence.
-Service includes staff-supervised housing (room and board), case management, transportation, skill building interventions, psychoeducational groups, and resources to help participants develop essential life skills, such as money management, budgeting, food preparation, job searching, and maintaining healthy prosocial relationships.
-Case coordination and resources provided include access to counseling, education, vocational training, and other services aimed at promoting self-sufficiency and successful integration into society.
+Service includes staff-supervised housing (room and board), case management, transportation, skill building interventions, daily groups, and resources to help participants develop essential life skills, such as money management, budgeting, food preparation, job searching, and maintaining healthy prosocial relationships.
+Case coordination and resources provided include access to counseling, education, vocational training, and other services aimed at promoting selfsufficiency and successful integration into society.
 The program duration is generally up to 9 months but can vary depending on the individual's needs, goals, and age.
 Service is billed by the day.